New Orleans World Trade Center: Four Seasons developer picked as top choice for city lease

 Overall, Hartmann said the five high-quality proposals in this selection process “is unprecedented in the lodging industry,” and he likened it to picking “an Oscar winner out of five very accomplished nominees.”

 The Four Seasons group committed to meet the city's 35 percent participation goal for women and minority owned businesses.
-The city estimated that $127 million of Four Season's project would go to disadvantaged business enterprises.
+The city estimated that $127 million of Four Season's project budget would go to disadvantaged enterprises.

 Ashleigh Gardere, a committee member and Landrieu's workforce initiative director, said she was excited to read through all five proposals, which included millions for disadvantaged businesses and higher average salaries.
 “We have not seen anything like this in terms of commitment to community benefits,” Gardere said.